kateolmstead/playnomics-ios/README.md

 Playnomics PlayRM iOS SDK Integration Guide
 =============================================

-## Considerations for Cross-Platform Games
+## Considerations for Cross-Platform Applications

-If you want to deploy your game to multiple platforms (eg: iOS, Android, etc), you'll need to create separate applications in the control panel.
+If you want to deploy your app to multiple platforms (eg: Android and the Unity Web player), you'll need to create separate applications in the control panel.
 Each application must incorporate a separate `<APPID>` particular to that application.
-In addition, placements and their respective creative uploads will be particular to that app in order to ensure that they are sized appropriately - proportionate to your game screen size.
+In addition, placements and their respective creative uploads will be particular to that app in order to ensure that they are sized appropriately - proportionate to your app screen size.

 Getting Started
 ===============